mershark/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails Frontend <a name="about-project"></a>
+# 📖 Hello React Frontend <a name="about-project"></a>

-**Hello Rails Frontend** This App connects this React front-end with a Rails back-end API to display a random message.
+**Hello React Frontend** This App connects this React front-end with a Rails back-end API to display a random message.

 ## 🛠 Built With <a name="built-with"></a>